For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You'll receive a high-quality education

-• Australia is home to some amazing food
+• Australia has some amazing food

 • The smaller population means areas tend to be less busy